Change your electricity provider - it's so easy

 Fly less

-Flying is perhaps the single activity your are likely to do which produces the most CO2 in the shortest time.
+Flying is perhaps the single activity you are likely to do which produces the most CO2 in the shortest time.
 Try to fly less often or not at all.
-If you do fly then many companies provide carbon offsetting allowing you to finance projects that reduce greenhouse gas emissions.
+If you do fly then many companies provide carbon offsetting allowing you to finance projects that reduce greenhouse gas emissions - if you are going to fly anyway then you might as well do some good at the same time.

 Source locally